zdenek-vostrel/SZDpage/page/docs/szd2/geant/geant4.md

 === "C++"

     The environment with Geant4 must be correctly intialized.
-On the top

     Due to the multiple files we have, we will use [CMake](https://cmake.org/) for compilation, so the top directory must contain the `CMakeLists.txt` file.
 This is already set up in the provided examples.